CodeNow/api-server/cookbook/README.md

 3. Write tests for your change (if applicable)

+4. Create a new release branch of the cookbook.
+Increment the version number in `metadata.rb`.
+Release versions should follow semver practices, ending in even numbers.
+Merge in all pending changes into the release branch.

-4. Run the tests, ensuring they all pass
+5. Run the tests, ensuring they all pass

-5. Submit a Pull Request using Github
+6. Submit a Pull Request using Github, for the master branch to pull from the release branch.

 Testing
 -------